inspiraller/node_refresh_browser/README.md

-# How to refresh node automatically after updating the server.
+# How to refresh browser automatically after updating the node server file.

 ## Date working
 2018/03/04